yougotwill/origamivsc/README.md

 # OrigamiVSC

-Like [Origami](https://github.com/SublimeText/Origami) but for VS Code.
+Like [Origami](https://github.com/SublimeText/Origami) for Sublime Text but for VS Code.

 **DISCLAIMER**